 丹尼士三叉戟 Dennis Trident

-After the closure of the production line of Dominator, although Dennis still produced the 3-axle version Dominator named as Dragon for KMB while Condor for CMB, Dennis was actively in designing a new low-floor bus chassis- Trident, as a replacement of the Dragon and Condor.
-According to Dennis, 3-axle Trident provides buyers with three different versions: 10.6m, 11.3m and 12m.
-Afterwards, 10.3m version were also available by request of NWFB.
+After the closure of the production line of Dominator, although Dennis still produced the 3-axle version Dominator named as Dragon for KMB while Condor for CMB, Dennis was actively in designing the Trdent, the new low-floor bus chassis, as a replacement of the Dragon and Condor.
+Dennis Trident was first available in lengths of 10.6m, 11.3m and 12m followed by a 10.3m version as requested by NWFB.

 KMB followed the same step and 50 Dennis Trident received their Duple Metsec bodyworks in Tuen Mun assembly plant.
 The first sample was entered service in the end of 1999.The first batch Dennis Trident was first deployed on routes with relatively low demand like 84M, 86A in Sha Tin and 11D, 13D in Eastern Kowloon.
 More short wheel-based Tridents was then seen on 5C, 46, 108, 234X and 264M.
 This batch of Dennis Trident Is the last bus fitted with traditional plastic route display in the fleet.